The Voice of Babe Ruth

 Evans sized up the child, a clean-cut boy holding a “very expensive” Kodak camera.
 Evans had no objections, but he told the boy that he really ought to ask Ruth himself.
 Evans describes how the scene unfolds:

-Larry Brunt is the Museum’s digital strategy intern in the Class of 2016 Frank and Peggy Steele Internship Program for Youth Leadership Development
+Larry Brunt was the Museum’s digital strategy intern in the Class of 2016 Frank and Peggy Steele Internship Program for Youth Leadership Development